alicekellings/Sidebuzcom/src/content/blog/5-legit-online-jobs-for-students-pay-weekly.md

 When you're a student, expenses pop up out of nowhere.
 A surprise textbook fee ($150), a laptop repair, or just... wanting to go out on a Friday night.

-I’ve spent the last three years testing online income streams.
+I've spent the last three years testing online income streams.
 Most are trash.
 Some are okay.
 But a few are actual gold mines that pay out **weekly**.

 If you need cash flow *now*, not next month, this list is for you.
 These are vetted, legit, and don't require 10 years of experience.